-- 2.2.1 Scottish Water will be expected to provide the following information with either the Regulatory Accounts and/or its Annual Return each financial year: - Directors of Scottish Water should state that Scottish Water complies with the objectives and principles of RAR 5, namely that transactions with associate entities are at arm's length, that cost allocation between core activities and non core activities accurately reflects the way that resources are consumed and that cross subsidy is not occurring. - 2.
-Directors of Scottish Water should include a declaration of interests with a statement that no Director has acted as both purchaser and supplier in any transaction with an associate entity.
+- 2.2.1 Scottish Water will be expected to provide the following information with either the Regulatory Accounts and/or its Annual Return each financial year: - Directors of Scottish Water should state that Scottish Water complies with the objectives and principles of RAR 5, namely that transactions with associate entities are at arm's length, that cost allocation between core activities and non core activities accurately reflects the way that resources are consumed and that cross subsidy is not occurring. - Directors of Scottish Water should include a declaration of interests with a statement that no Director has acted as both purchaser and supplier in any transaction with an associate entity.
 Scottish Water should give a description of procedures that it has put in place to ensure that conflicts of interest do not occur. - 3.
-For transactions with associate entities and non core activities, Scottish Water should set out the following information in the N Tables of the Annual Return.
-Table N.1 should be used to record capital expenditure and Table N.2 should include profit and loss expenditure.
+For transactions with associate entities and non core activities (both licensed and non-licensed), Scottish Water should set out the following information in the N Tables of the Annual Return.
+Table N.1 should be used to record capital expenditure and Table N.2 should include profit and loss expenditure. - 4.
+Directors of Business Stream should state that Business Stream complies with the objectives and principles of RAR 5 and that in